alphagov/govuk-developer-docs/source/manual/gem-file-permission-errors.html.md

 ---
-owner_slack: "#govuk-2ndline"
+owner_slack: "#govuk-developers"
 title: Fix issues with installing Ruby gems using Bundler
 section: Development VM
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2019-01-17
+last_reviewed_on: 2019-07-22
-review_in: 6 months
+review_in: 12 months
 ---

 If you have an older version of RubyGems installed in your development VM, you may see errors such as the following when attempting to run `bundle`:

 ```
 Gem::FilePermissionError: You don't have write permissions for the